State visit by Elizabeth II to Russia: Events

 Elizabeth II was greeted at Vnukovo International Airport in Moscow by First Deputy Prime Minister Oleg Soskovets and a guard of honour.
 Yeltsin and his wife, Naina, formally welcomed the royal couple at St. George's Hall in the Grand Kremlin Palace.
 They stayed in the Kremlin as Yeltsin's guests.
 The Queen attended a performance of Giselle at the Bolshoi Ballet, sitting in the "czar's box" underneath the State Emblem of the Soviet Union.
 She wore a tiara she had acquired herself instead of one of her tiaras she had acquired elsewhere such as the Grand Duchess Vladimir Tiara to not cause offence.

 The next day, the Queen toured the Kremlin and Red Square and visited an English-language school before attending a state banquet hosted by President Boris Yeltsin.
 At the banquet, the Queen addressed Yeltsin and said, "You and I have spent most of our lives believing that this evening could never happen.
 I hope that you are as delighted as I am to be proved wrong".
 She laid a wreath at the Tomb of the Unknown Soldier near the Kremlin Wall commemorating World War II casualties.
 Elizabeth II met the mayor of Moscow Yury Luzhkov outside of Saint Basil's Cathedral and she also met Patriarch Alexy II, the primate of the Russian Orthodox Church.

 The Queen flew to Saint Petersburg on 19 October, where she visited Peter and Paul Fortress, went to a Catholic church and met local orphan children.
-Elizabeth II departed Russia aboard a yacht on 20 October 1994.
+Elizabeth II departed Russia aboard the royal yacht, HMY Britannia on 20 October 1994.
 Before returning to the United Kingdom, she made an official visit to Finland.

 Legacy

 Boris Yeltsin said the visit was to Russia the "utmost recognition that our country is on the road to democracy" and his chief spokesman Vyacheslav Kostikov said the Queen's visit was evidence of Russia's break with its totalitarian past.
 Kostikov added they were aware that the British queen would never have visited a Communist country.
 Following the visit, a Russian royalist party announced that it had amassed 800,000 signatures in support of a referendum on whether a constitutional monarchy should be established in Russia.

 In her 1994 Christmas Message, the Queen reflected on how times had changed, noting she "never thought it would be possible in [her] lifetime" to attend a service in Saint Basil's Cathedral.
-Prince Philip made another solo visit to Russia in July 1995 as president of the World Wildlife Fund.
+Prince Philip made a solo visit to Russia in July 1995 as president of the World Wildlife Fund.
 In 2003, the Queen hosted Vladimir Putin's state visit to the United Kingdom and in 2014 they both met again during an event commemorating D-Day in France.

 The visit is depicted in the episode "Ipatiev House" in season 5 of the television series The Crown.